 Section 11.01.
 Intent.

 The R-3 Multifamily Residential District is primarily designed to provide sufficient areas for high density residential development with greater emphasis on multifamily uses than is found in single-family or two-family residential districts.
 R-3 districts are situated so that they are well served by public and commercial activities and have convenient access to arterial and collector streets.
-Certain structures and uses designed primarily to serve governmental, educational, religious, recreational, and certain service needs of high density residential occupants are allowed, subject to requirements necessary to preserve and protect their multifamily residential character.
+Certain structures and uses designed primarily to serve governmental, educational, religious, recreational, and certain service needs of high-density residential occupants are allowed, subject to requirements necessary to preserve and protect their multifamily residential character.
 Professional office buildings, hotels and motels may be permitted in this district if the Commission determines that such uses will not adversely affect the primarily residential character of the district.

 Section 11.02.
-Permitted uses.
+Permitted and limited uses.

-[1] Single-family dwellings.

-[2] Two-family dwellings (duplexes).

-[3] Accessory buildings and uses located either on the same lot or parcel of land as the main structure or an adjoining lot or parcel of land under the same ownership and customarily incidental to the permitted or conditional use, provided that the requirements of Section 4.07 are met.
-(Amended October 22, 1990, ZA90-10-01)

-[4] Fall-out shelters, provided the requirements of Section 23.15 are met.

-[5] Home swimming pool, provided the location is not closer than ten (10) feet to any property line and the pool is enclosed by a wall or fence at least four (4) feet in height.

-[6] Home occupations, provided the requirements of Section 23.01 are met.

-[7] Communication antennas subject to the requirements of Section 23.27.
-(Added October 13, 1997, ZA97-10-01)

-[8] Day care home, provided the requirements of Section 23.30 are met.
-(Added July 23, 2007, ZA07-07-03)

-(Amended October 28, 1985, ZA85-10-02)
+Permitted and limited uses are established in Chapter 4B.

 Section 11.03.
 Conditional uses.